Beverley Freemen

 Overview

-The Beverley Freemen Act 2010 redefined and expanded the criteria for becoming a Freeman of Beverley, primarily to increase the number of Pasture Freemen and ensure the continued operation of the Beverley Pasture Masters.
+The Beverley Freemen Act 2010 redefined and expanded the criteria for becoming a Freeman of Beverley, primarily to increase the number of Pasture Freemen and ensure the continued operation of the Beverley Pasture Masters, who manage the town's common pastures.

 Description

-- Extending the area determining eligibility for Pasture Freeman status to include the parish of Beverley and the civil parishes of Molescroft and Woodmansey (as defined in the East Riding of Yorkshire (Parishes) Order 1999).
+- Extended Area: The geographical area determining eligibility for Pasture Freeman status was significantly enlarged, encompassing the parish of Beverley and the civil parishes of Molescroft and Woodmansey.

 Government Spending

-The Act allows the East Riding of Yorkshire Council to defray the costs of preparing, obtaining, and passing the Act from revenue.
-No specific figures on government spending are provided in the Act itself.
+The Act allows the East Riding of Yorkshire Council to use revenue to cover the costs associated with its preparation, enactment, and implementation.
+No specific figures are provided in the Act itself.

 Groups Affected

-- Potential Freemen: Individuals residing in the extended Beverley area now have a greater chance of becoming Freemen and Pasture Freemen.
+- Potential Freemen: Individuals residing within the extended Beverley area now have a greater chance of becoming Freemen of Beverley.

-- East Riding of Yorkshire Council: This council is responsible for maintaining the rolls of Freemen and incurs the costs associated with the Act.
+- East Riding of Yorkshire Council: The council is responsible for administering the changes brought about by the Act and may incur costs in doing so.

 Powered by nyModel